-The methodology employed to identify, assess/measure, monitor, manage (mitigate/control) and report risk on a continuous basis, forms the basis of the firm's risk management process, which is relevant from both a bottom-up (business/function) and top down (Hermes)
+The methodology employed to identify, assess/measure, monitor, manage (mitigate/control) and report risk on a continuous basis, forms the basis of the firm's risk management process, which is relevant from both a bottom-up (business/function) and top down (Hermes) perspective.

-perspective.
 The process can be applied to all types of risk but is particularly relevant for operational risk.

-- Identify: the identification of risk is the responsibility of all staff.
+Identify: the identification of risk is the responsibility of all staff.
 This relates to risks that are current in nature (that have an immediate impact) and that are derived from both internal influences and external factors.
 Secondly, emerging risks relate to exposures that do not currently exist but may surface at some point in time in the future due to changes in the environment.
-Hermes uses the Risk & Control Self-Assessment ("RCSA" or Risk Register) to define the parameters of the firm's risk universe, and is the primary tool used to support the identification and measurement of risk. - Measure: risks are assessed/measured at both the inherent (precontrols) and residual (post controls) levels.
-Assessing the materiality (significance) of risk is key in determining whether matters are important enough to be brought to a decision-maker's attention and so that management can make more effective and informed business decisions. - Monitor: risk monitoring comprises ongoing or periodic evaluations to be completed in order to assess Hermes' risk exposures over time versus established tolerances/limits.
-We use tools such as key risk indicators (KRIs), risk systems/dashboards, regular independent monitoring programmes (compliance, internal audit). - Manage: risk mitigation controls are used to eliminate or reduce the extent, nature and/or severity of a specific risk-related event.
-The following four risk mitigation options are considered to manage the risks that the business faces, namely Avoidance, Transfer, Reduction and Acceptance. - Report: all significant risk issues are required to be escalated to the Risk team and to senior management as appropriate.
+Hermes uses the Risk & Control Self-Assessment ('RCSA' or 'Risk Register') to define the parameters of the firm's risk universe, and is the primary tool used to support the identification and measurement of risk.

+Measure: risks are assessed/measured at both the inherent (pre-controls) and residual (post-controls) levels.
+Assessing the materiality (significance) of risk is key in determining whether matters are important enough to be brought to a decision-maker's attention and so that management can make more effective and informed business decisions.

+Monitor: risk monitoring comprises ongoing or periodic evaluations to be completed in order to assess Hermes' risk exposures over time versus established tolerances/limits.
+We use tools such as key risk indicators ('KRI's), risk systems/dashboards, regular independent monitoring programmes (compliance, internal audit).

+Manage: risk mitigation controls are used to eliminate or reduce the extent, nature and/or severity of a specific risk-related event.
+Four risk mitigation options are considered when managing the risks that the business faces, Avoidance, Transfer, Reduction and Acceptance.
+Hermes objective is not to eliminate the risks it faces completely.
+The challenge is to choose actions/responses that are proportionate to the risks faced, that operate efficiently to bring the risks within acceptable tolerance levels within risk appetite and that do not compromise the achievement of strategic objectives.

+Report: all significant risk issues are required to be escalated to the Risk team and to senior management as appropriate.
 Where necessary, external communication (to regulators, clients, vendors etc.) will be managed in accordance with policies and procedures.